bufbuild/protobuf-es/docs/faq.md

 Great segue!
 Our [docs](https://github.com/bufbuild/protobuf-es/blob/main/docs/runtime_api.md#advanced-typescript-types) provide a good explanation for their usage and example use cases.

+### Why doesn't Protobuf-ES simply generate interfaces for the JSON representation?

+The topic of JSON and the nuances of using it in Protobuf-ES is a very common source of confusion.
+Hopefully, this answer can clear it up.
+First, a bit of context on how JSON works with regards to Protobuf in general:

 ### How does this compare to protoc's JavaScript generator?

 [`js_generator.cc`](https://github.com/protocolbuffers/protobuf-javascript/blob/main/generator/js_generator.cc)